 - Tax reform.
-New rules would be applied to limit tax shelters in such areas as partnership allocation of expenses and income interest deductions on discount obligations, transactions between related parties, current deductions for future liabilities, and corporate deductions for extraordinary dividends received. (\$13.8 billion) - o Tax benefits.
+New rules would be applied to limit tax shelters in such areas as partnership allocation of expenses and income interest deductions on discount obligations, transactions between related parties, current deductions for future liabilities, and corporate deductions for extraordinary dividends received. (\$10.2 billion) - Tax benefits.
 Where a taxpayer receives a refund or other recovery for State taxes or other situations that previously gave rise to a deduction, the tax benefit portion of the deduction would be brought back into income first. (\$800 million)

-- o Real Estate.
-Depreciation rules (18 years for all structures except low income housing) and recapture rules for real property would be adjusted. (\$3.2 billion) - o Freeze.
-Expensing for small business investment would be frozen at \$5,000, the cost of used property eligible for the ITC would be frozen at \$125,000, and the foreign earned income exclusion would be frozen at \$80,000. (\$1.9 billion) - o Distilled Spirits.
-Federal excise tax would be increased \$2.00 per proof gallon (\$1.0 billion) - o Income Averaging.
-The base period for determining the income averaging threshold would be reduced to 3 years and the formula slightly modified. (\$1.6 billion) - o Earnings and Profits.
+- Real Estate.
+Depreciation rules (20 years for all structures, new or used), and recapture rules for real property would be adjusted. (\$4.4 billion) - Freeze.
+Expensing for small business investment would be frozen at \$5,000, the cost of used property eligible for the ITC would be frozen at \$125,000, and the foreign earned income exclusion would be frozen at \$80,000. (\$1.9 billion) - Distilled Spirits.
+Federal excise tax would be increased \$2.00 per proof gallon (\$1.0 billion) - Income Averaging.
+The base period for determining the income averaging threshold would be reduced to 3 years and the formula slightly modified. (\$1.6 billion) - Earnings and Profits.
 The definition of earnings and profits would be modified so that it more closely reflects a corporation's economic income rather than its taxable income.
-This change will reduce a corporation's ability to pay tax-free dividends. (\$1.7 billion) - o Add-Ons.
+This change will reduce a corporation's ability to pay tax-free dividends. (\$1.7 billion) - Add-Ons.
 In addition to miscellaneous items, the Committee agreed to phase in spousal IRAs; an R&D package; foundation tax changes; extend the targeted jobs credit for 3 years; enterprise zones; increase the earned income credit; Foreign Sales Corporations; energy credit extension with credit reordering; and others.